squidfunk/mkdocs-material/docs/setup/extensions/python-markdown.md

 [:octicons-workflow-24: Extension][Footnotes] ·
 [:octicons-tag-24: 1.0.0 ... present][Footnotes support]

-The [Footnotes] extension allows to define footnotes inline with the content, which are then rendered below all Markdown content of a document.
+The [Footnotes] extension allows to define inline footnotes, which are then rendered below all Markdown content of a document.
 Enable it via `mkdocs.yml`:

 ``` yaml
 markdown_extensions: